Leopard2A5/interview-accountapi/README.md

 # Form3 Take Home Exercise

 ## About this submission
-This is my submission of the exercise described below.
+My name is [René Perschon](mailto:rperschon85@gmail.com) and this is my submission of the exercise described below.
 Run this with `docker-compose up --build` (--build to make sure you defintely have the latest version of the client) and look for the client_1 output, it will run `go test -v .` in a container.

-Note: I'm new to golang!
+> Note: I'm new to golang!

 ### Assumptions
 I'm assuming that this exercise is a) about showing my ability to create a client that abstracts away the http layer between the code using the client and the api server, b) not about analyzing every little detail about the REST API in use.